-Despite the fact that this is an FDA approved medication (6) to treat your condition, your doctor may be hesitant (or just downright resistant) to using it.
+Despite the fact that this is an FDA-approved medication (6) to treat your condition, your doctor may be hesitant (or just downright resistant) to use it.

 If this happens to you, then it may be time to seek out a second opinion or look for a physician who is more willing to work with you.

 Dosing T3 in the setting of not having a thyroid can be tricky but it is only slightly more difficult when compared to using T4.